 SelectObject is used to copy the data from the screen to memory.

-The BitBlt function is used a bit-block transfer of the captured area, by transferring the entire data per each color into the destination device context.
+BitBlt function is used for a bit-block transfer of the captured area, by transferring the entire data by each color into the destination device context.

 __in HDC hdcDest,

 As this stage, we are ready to add the time stamp and any additional data on top of the captured image, as described in the following sections, but first, let's explain why and how we use